 Lipiodol comprises a combination of iodine and ethyl esters of poppy seed oil 6.
 The iodine is intercalated into the constituent fatty acids to produce a mixture of iodostearic and stearic-acid derived esters.
 The precise structure of Lipiodol has never been characterized 6.

 conventional transcatheter hepatic arterial chemoembolisation (cTACE) 3

-- transcatheter radioembolisation was initially developed using lipiodol, but now non-lipiodol drug-eluted glass or resin microspheres are preferred 4,5
+- transcatheter radioembolization was initially developed using Lipiodol, but now non-Lipiodol drug-eluted glass or resin microspheres are preferred 4,5

 History and etymology

-Lipiodol was discovered by Marcel Guerbet and Laurent Lafay in 1901 2.
+Lipiodol was discovered by the co-founders of the healthcare company Guerbet, Marcel Guerbet and Laurent Lafay in 1901 2.
 Indeed originally it was marketed as Lipiodol Lafay.
 It was originally developed as a therapeutic agent - a way to deliver iodine to tissues.

 It was first employed in radiology in 1921 by Jean-Athanase Sicard and Jacques Forestier, French radiologists, who developed positive contrast myelography.
 This supplanted air myelography which had been used until then.
 Due to complications (e.g. chemical arachnoiditis) Lipiodol was itself superseded by iophendylate.

 It was previously marketed as Ethiodol® in the US, but is now globally sold as Lipiodol.

 - 1. Ronald L. Eisenberg.
 Radiology.
 (1994) ISBN: 9780815130529